Paul-Hebert/space-game/docs/roadmap.md

 # Road map

-- Fixing the upgrade + level end issue

-  - Add "Upgrades" objective
+- Add descriptions to weapons and make them more prominent than the stats
+- Make weapons use message UI

 - Objectives UI

-  - Themed objectives (good/bad/neutral)
-  - Better animations
-    - Intro pulse and repeated pulse
+  - Repeates pulses for "nag" messages
   - Sound effects
   - Revamp message queue design
   - Explore more objective types